mxiuwang/git-practice/Scenario_2/readme.md

     <details>
     <summary>Solution</summary>

-    1. Open a Pull Request on Githunb to merge changes from `my-fork` to `master-your-name` branch in origin.
+    1. Open a Pull Request on Githunb to merge changes from `my-fork/scenario2` to `origin/master-your-name`.
     1. Check that your commit (`D`) is on top of the other engineer's changes (`C`).
     </details>